Code-Institute-Submissions/SOlaCoder005-ba-mi-soro_AugResub/README.md

 ![](/docs/readme-content/fonts-used.PNG)

 - **Monserat**: To compliment the BMS logo, this san-serif font was used primarily for the headings included on the site.
-The letters are spaced out considerably and therefore likely to have greater readability than script typography.
+The letters are spaced out considerably and is therefore likely to have greater readability than script typography.

 - **Roboto**: When previewed on Google fonts, this font appeared to compliment Monserat the most and it too is rounded which often conveys soft tones and perceived approachableness.

 ### **3.4 Colour Pallet**

 The following colours were use on the BMS site.
-The colours’ rgba values were used in the source code rather than the hex values as the rgba values allowed the opacity of the colours to be adjusted where needed and reduce verboseness within in the css source-code.
-Moreover, the colours’ opacity was adjusted in some instances to convey depth and subtle differences.
+Rather than using HEX values, RGBA values were used in the source-code as it allowed the opacity of the colours to be adjusted where needed and reduce 'verboseness' of the css source-code.
+The colours’ opacity was adjusted in some instances to convey depth and subtle differences.

 ![](/docs/readme-content/colourpallette.png)